According to Tom's Guide

 offer consumers a most affordable, convenient, and comprehensive warranty plan.

 Upsie members enjoy 24-7 claims service, a choice between local or mail-in service, and protection against defects, early wear and accidents like drops and spills.
-Even better, Upsie plans are available up to 120 days after buying a new, used or refurbished phone.
-So there’s no reason to make a rushed decision about warranty protection at the sales counter.
+Even better, Upsie plans are available for new, used, and old phones.
+So there's no reason to make a rushed decision about warranty protection at the sales counter.
 Consider the benefits of Upsie for your 4G or 5G phone.

 Learn More About Smartphones: